Solar panels in a field

 The Energy Transition

-The energy transition away from fossil fuels and towards renewable energy is not per se an ESG issue.
-Perhaps the reason to invest in such a theme has climate considerations behind it, but a portfolio of key companies that will benefit from this transition is not necessarily going to be carbon light in nature.
+The energy transition away from fossil fuels and towards renewable energy is an ESG issue, but project related to this transition will not always score well on these metrics.
+For example, a portfolio of key companies that will benefit from the energy transition is not necessarily going to be carbon light in nature.

 Take Vestas for example.
 As a producer of hardware for wind energy, it will certainly benefit from a move to renewable energy, but the manufacturing of windmills is carbon intensive.
 Similar arguments can be made for the producers of electric cars, et cetera.